Public Health Major (BA)

-Public health majors and concentrations
+Public health bachelor's degree and concentrations

 The list of possible research projects is as varied as our students.
 For example, picture yourself: